Learn all the ways your family can explore the Redwood Trail at Carbon Canyon Regional Park in Brea.

 You’ll spot birds like coots with their black bodies and white heads, Canadian geese, and turkey vultures.
 On our visit, we saw TONS of woodpeckers with their telltale chatter and rollercoaster flight pattern — up-down, up-down, up-down.
 So don’t forget to look up into the sycamores and oaks.

 I originally wrote up this hike in January 2014 when I went with my kids and our friends for an after school hike.
 I just went again — unwittingly another January trip — except 8 years later on a Sunday with my husband.
+And again with a friend in December of 2024.

-This had me re-thinking my write-up.
 I think there are at least five ways for families to approach this redwood hike and it all has to do with parking!

 FIVE Ways for Families to Hike to the Redwood Grove